shirha/oblivion/ns/readme.md

 [Nordic Souls Recipe Finder](https://shirha.github.io/oblivion/ns/)

-The goal of the recipe finder is to make it easy to grind out the most expensive potions.
+<detail>The goal of the recipe finder is to make it easy to grind out the
+most expensive potions.
 When you run out of an ingredient at the top of the list just click it and it goes into the ingrdient excluded pool.